cookieCrood/trip/README.md

-# What is this??
+# WTF is this??
-A parody on crumbbot.

-no thats it
+No-Storage, no-code easy-to-setup discord bot for random bs like

+ - Auto-welcome and bye messages
+ - Blackjack 💔